HaiderZaidiDev/HaiderZaidiDev/README.md

 ### Hey, I'm Haider 👋

-As a developer and someone who loves creating things; my background deviates from one of a traditional business student, empowering me to attack problems through multiple perspectives, sync well with cross-functional teams and hold a deep understanding in what makes an exemplary product.
+I'm a business student with a passion for technology and software engineering and I love creating things - placing me in a unique position to attack problems through multiple perspectives, sync-well in cross functional teams, and hold a deep understanding in what makes an exemplary product.

 ## Projects :space_invader:
 Here's some _interesting projects_ I have recently worked on:
 - **[Job Listing Keyword Scanner](https://haiderzaidi.ca/keywords/):** Helps job-seekers optimize their resume by using NLP to scan keywords in job listings (React, Node, Express)
-- **[Virtual Steering Wheel](https://github.com/HaiderZaidiDev?tab=repositories):** A virtual steering wheel made with pre-trained machine learning models (Python, OpenCV, Mediapipe)
+- **[Virtual Steering Wheel](https://github.com/HaiderZaidiDev?tab=repositories):** An AR-based steering wheel made with pre-trained machine learning models (Python, OpenCV, Mediapipe)
-- **[Webumé](https://webume.ca):** A web-app for students to create their own website-based resumés (Python/Django)
+- **[Webumé](https://webume.ca):** A web-app for students automating the creation of website-based resumés (Python/Django)
-- **[Twitter Clone](https://github.com/HaiderZaidiDev/twitter-clone):** A twitter-clone ft. tweets, likes, retweets, link recognition and spam filters (React/Node.js).
+- **[Twitter Clone](https://github.com/HaiderZaidiDev/twitter-clone):** A twitter-clone ft. tweets, likes, retweets, link recognition and spam filters (React/Node.js)
 - **[Assignment Tracker](https://github.com/HaiderZaidiDev/canvas-assignments-tracker):** A website which generates spreadsheets for students at my University with their coursework for the semester (Python/Django).
 - **[Financial Data](https://github.com/HaiderZaidiDev/Financial-Data-Scraper):** A financial data scraper which fetches over 25 financial ratios, querying and plotting share prices from a REST API (Python/Django).